percona/percona-xtradb-cluster/doc/source/security/encrypt-traffic.rst

   is copying only missing transactions from DONOR to JOINER node.
 * Service messages ensure that all nodes are synchronized.

-All of this traffic is transferred via the same underlying communication channel (``gcomm``).
-Securing this channel will ensure that IST traffic, write-set replication, and service messages are encypted.
+All this traffic is transferred via the same underlying communication channel (``gcomm``).
+Securing this channel will ensure that :term:`IST` traffic, write-set replication, and service messages are encrypted.

 To enable encryption for all these processes, define the paths to the key, certificate and certificate authority files